 In games featuring tokenized crypto earns, NFTs are core to the development.
 In addition, Crypto games allow players to sell utilities, in-game characters, etc.

 NFTs represent something missing from games in recent times – rare and valuable entities.
-Digitals games are available to everyone, so the value is always low.
+Digital games are available to everyone, so their value is always low.
 However, NFTs facilitate value accumulation for independent utilities.
-Hence, developers can potentially earn from the value creation work done by players.
+Hence, developers can potentially earn from the value-creation work done by players.